 Buying or Selling a Dealership and Dealership Properties

 The most common reason clients engage MD Johnson, Inc. is for the purpose of assisting in the sale or acquisition of an automobile dealership, or group of dealerships.
-For 16 years, more than 200 times and nearly $4billion in transactions, MD Johnson, Inc. has assisted both buyers and sellers of automobile dealerships -both public and private-in the sale or disposition process.MD Johnson, Inc. is unique among all companies in dealership acquisitions and sales.
+For 17 years, more than 200 times and billions of dollars in transactions, MD Johnson, Inc. has assisted both buyers and sellers of automobile dealerships - both public and private - in the sale or disposition process.MD Johnson, Inc. is unique among all companies in dealership acquisitions and sales.
 Our process is to provide a formal valuation of the potential dealership sale or acquisition, at our expense, up front.
 We strongly believe in strategic planning and not going to the market prior to being ready to complete a transaction.
 Our staff includes transaction managers, a dealership analyst and a host of professionals who assist in planning and execution.
 Typical activities performed by MD Johnson, Inc. professionals include:

 - Accounting review and formal valuation at no cost to the proposed client